 \section{In the de Broglie-Bohm approach}

 In the de Broglie-Bohm (dBB) causal interpretation of quantum mechanics \cite{Broglie,Bohm,Holland}, a particle of mass $m$ moves in a deterministic way by following a trajectory $x^\mu(\tau)$ extracted from the Schr\"odinger equation by using the ansatz $\psi(x)=R(x)e^{\frac{i}{\hbar}S(x)}$ for the wavefunction $\psi(x)$.
-The Schr\"odinger equation then splits into a purely imaginary equation and a purely real equation.
-The imaginary terms give the equation of conservation of the probability current, whereas the real terms give rise to an analog of the Hamilton-Jacobi equation of classical mechanics with an extra term interpreted as a quantum potential.
-Thus, one might hope that the issues we encountered with the conformal noninvariance of the KGE could offer us new physical insights within such an approach to quantum mechanics.

-When extending the dBB approach to the relativistic regime \cite{Broglie1960}, one would have simply to insert the ansatz $\varphi(x)=R(x)e^{\frac{i}{\hbar}S(x)}$ into the KGE instead of the Schr\"odinger equation.
-The resulting equation then splits also into a purely real equation and a purely imaginary equation that read, respectively, as follows,
+When extending the dBB approach to the relativistic regime \cite{Broglie1960}, one would have simply to insert the ansatz $\varphi(x)=R(x)e^{\frac{i}{\hbar}S(x)}$ into the KGE.
+The resulting equation then splits into a purely real equation and a purely imaginary equation that read, respectively, as follows:

 Because of the form of the first equation, which is reminiscent of the relativistic and conformally invariant equation $g_{\mu\nu}p^\mu p^\nu=-m^2c^2$, one is tempted to postulate, as it is done in the nonrelativistic regime, that the 4-velocity of the particle should be written as,